 People of Montenegro and Podgorica date back from the Stone Age all the way until now.
 Podgorica is entrenched in the writings of history!
 It became part of the Ottoman Empire in the 1400s; it was occupied by Austria-Hungary for two years from 1916-1918.
 It survived heavy bombing during World War II, and its name was changed to Titograd for a short period of time.
 Now, it is the thriving capital of an independent country, Montenegro.

-In Podgorica, mountains are extremely accessible, which makes it a fabulous climbing city.
+In Podgorica, mountains are extremely accessible and there is so much incredible nature and hidden gems to discover, which makes it a fabulous climbing city.
 Museums, cathedrals, and theatres feature ornate decor and charm.
 Art galleries, parks, and castles adorn the streets, and for this reason, Podgorica will keep you busy both inside and outside of your climbing expeditions.

 Rock climbing at Smoki in Podgorica

 The climate in Montenegro lends itself easily to outdoor activities such as rock climbing.
 For example, the season begins in March and climbing is still available until November!
 The mountains surrounding Podgorica are very easily accessible from the city.
-On these mountains, the rock climbing pitches are mostly made from naturally-occurring limestone.
+On these mountains, the rock climbing pitches are mostly made from naturally-occurring limestone just like in Krabi and Kalymnos.

 From getting fit all the way to travelling the world, rock climbing can change you.
 5km away from the city centre of Podgorica, you will find Smokovac, a suburb which boasts many rock climbing routes.
 Compared to Yosemite, the rock climbing here features less routes and mostly easy pitches.
 However, the views are still stunning, and you are sure to enjoy yourself!
 Firstly, Smoki is an area of Smokovac that has 47 routes that scale as high as 37 meters.
 Getting there is accessible by the road Podgorica-Kolašin.
 Smoki is split into 5 sectors.
 Please note that crags are located on private property; because of this, please be respectful, clean up after yourself, and if you want to drill into the rock, contact your local travel guide.